Understanding and Diagnosing Atopic Dermatitis

 The age-specific patterns of atopic dermatitis are as follows:

-- In infants and young children: eczema on facial, neck, and extensor (outer surfaces of the limbs) surfaces
+- In infants and young children: eczema on face, neck, and extensor (outer surfaces of the limbs) surfaces

 - In any age, current or previous eczema on flexural (inner surfaces of the joints, like the inner crease of the elbow or knee) surfaces2